raystack/firehose/docs/docs/reference/faq.md

 #### Does it support DELETE calls?

-At the moment, the HTTP Sink supports only PUT, POST and PATCH methods.
+Yes, the HTTP Sink now supports DELETE calls also.

 #### How many messages are pushed in one call?